Token-Specific Watermarking with Enhanced Detectability and Semantic Coherence for Large Language Models: Experimental Details

 For KGW, we identified \(\gamma=0.25\) as optimal and varied \(\delta\) in \([1.0, 3.0]\) to ensure a strong watermark, i.e., TPR \(> 0.6\) at a low FPR.
 We concluded that \(\gamma = 0.25\) was the best choice among the possible values of \(\{0.1, 0.25, 0.5\}\) specified in the paper, based on the following analysis: We fixed \(\gamma\) at one of the values in \(\{0.1, 0.25, 0.5\}\), varied \(\delta\) in the range of \([1.0, 3.0]\), and plotted their corresponding TPR and semantic similarity values, as shown in Figure~\ref{fig:kgw_init}.
 We observed that the curve corresponding to \(\gamma = 0.25\) was slightly higher than the others.
 Therefore, we concluded that \(\gamma = 0.25\) is relatively better, a finding also mentioned in their GitHub repository.
 Consequently, we identified the combination of \(\gamma = 0.25\) and \(\delta\) in the range of \([1.0, 3.0]\) as Pareto optimal.
 We then varied these parameters to obtain their corresponding TPR and semantic similarity values for KGW on the test set.

-For the SWEET method, we set \(\gamma\) at 0.25 and varied \(\delta\) within the range of \([1.0, 3.0]\), in line with their implementation.
-However, we did not adopt their entropy threshold, as it is specifically tailored to code generation.
+For the SWEET and $\text{SWEET}_{\text{NoPrompt}}$ methods, we set \(\gamma\) at 0.25 and varied \(\delta\) within the range of \([1.0, 8.0]\).
+We explored higher \(\delta\) values to improve detectability by favoring green token selection.
+However, even with increased \(\delta\), a 100\% TPR at 0\% FPR was not achieved.
+Furthermore, we did not adopt their entropy threshold value directly, as it is specifically tailored to code generation.
 Instead, we calculated a new threshold tailored to our training dataset, using the same method they described.
-Specifically, for each token in a training example, we measured the entropy of generating the next token using a large language model (LLM).
+Specifically, for each token in a training example, we measured the entropy of generating the next token using LLM.
 These measurements were then used to estimate the entropy distribution.
 Finally, we set the threshold as the mean of this distribution.
-By varying these optimal parameters, we obtained corresponding TPR and semantic similarity values on the test set, which were then plotted to create the curve for SWEET.
+By varying these $\delta$ parameters, we obtained corresponding TPR and semantic similarity values on the test set, which were then plotted to create the curve for SWEET.
+Similarly, for SIR and $\text{SIR}_{\text{NoPrompt}}$, we varied \(\delta\) within the range of \([0.6, 2.0]\).
+They are more sensitive to the $\delta$ parameter.
+For SIR, during watermark detection, we use prompts and the generated completions to get watermark logits, and calculate z values by averaging the watermark logits of the generated tokens.
+For $\text{SIR}_{\text{NoPrompt}}$, we only use the generated completions to get watermark logits and calculate z values.

+MultiBit is designed to encode a multi-bit message into generated text, with successful watermark detection occurring when the decoded message matches the embedded watermark.
+The message length is strategically chosen to maintain a predetermined FPR.
+We determined the FPR by calculating the percentage of human-written texts that were incorrectly decoded as containing the watermark message.
+We utilized the smallest message lengths that yielded FPRs no higher than 0\% and 1\%, specifically 9 and 7 bits, respectively.
+This baseline does not employ a splitting ratio $\gamma$.
+For the watermark logit $\delta$, we vary in the range $[0.9, 10.0]$.

+EXP-edit uses exponential minimum sampling which is an approach to sample from a multinomial distribution.
+We set the temperature to the default value of 1.
+Additionally, our method and other baselines employ a Top-$k$ value of 50 during generation.
+However, the original EXP-edit generation process did not include the Top-$k$ feature, so we modified EXP-edit to incorporate this feature for a fair comparison.
+We refer to this modified version as EXP-edit (Top-$k$=50).
+It is important to note that indistinguishable methods like EXP-edit, which are based on pseudo-random sampling during generation, cannot easily extend to other decoding strategies like greedy sampling or beam search, where no randomness is involved.

 In our method, we initialize the parameters $\gamma_t$ and $\delta_t$ to the values in $\{(0.1, 1.0)$, $(0.25, 1.0)$, $(0.25, 1.25)$, $(0.25, 1.5)$, $(0.25, 1.75)$, $(0.25, 2.0)\}$ for all $t$.
 These initializations represent the six best pairs of $\gamma$ and $\delta$ as shown in Figure~\ref{fig:kgw_init}.
 We further optimize them within our multi-objective framework to improve detectability and semantic coherence.
 The TPR and semantic similarity corresponding to these pairs are plotted on the test set to generate the performance curve for our method.